The first aircraft of the Royal Flying Corps joined the British Expeditionary Force in France on 13th August 1914.

 Harvey-Kelly was a Flying Officer with 'A' Flight of No.2 Squadron, based at Montrose on the east coast of Scotland.

-In early August 1914 the squadron relocated from Montrose to Farnborough, in readiness for the Channel crossing scheduled for the 13th August.
+On 3rd August 1914 the squadron departed Montrose and relocated to Farnborough, in readiness for the Channel crossing scheduled for the 13th August.